serapioMartinez/demoqa-selenium-test/README.md

-# Selenium Test Project
+# Cucumber/Selenium Test Project

-This project contains automated tests using Selenium WebDriver.
+This project contains automated tests using Selenium WebDriver and Cucumber JVM.

 ## Prerequisites

-- Java Development Kit (JDK) 8 or higher
+- Java Development Kit (JDK) 11
 - Maven
 - WebDriver for the browser you are testing (e.g., ChromeDriver for Chrome)